Lots of text-to-speech service providers use AI voices from Amazon Web Services, Yandex, Microsoft Azure, and Google Cloud Platform.

 <phoneme>SSML tags to ensure correct pronunciation of novel or complex words

 <lang>SSML tags to ensure foreign words are pronounced accurately

 <sub>SSML tags to ensure symbols, abbreviations, and acronyms are pronounced properly

 - Identify tweets embedded within ‘blockquote’ elements with ‘twitter-tweet’ attributes, then fetch, clean, and read the content of the tweet

 - Remove elements that shouldn’t be read aloud, such as image captions, so that they’re not processed into audio

 All of this happens automatically, and has very little impact on production speeds — your text will typically be processed into audio within a couple of minutes.

 BeyondWords is a popular alternative to Amazon Polly, Google Read Aloud Player, and other text-to-speech service providers not only because of our customizable NLP and automatic SSML tagging, but because of our audio CMS.

-While our CMS integrations and Text-to-Speech Editor make it easy to create audio, our embeddable players, shareable URLs, and podcast feed make distribution near effortless.
+While our CMS integrations and Text-to-Speech Editor make it easy to create audio, our embeddable players, shareable URLs, and podcast feeds make distribution near-effortless.
 Publishers also have the option to monetize and analyze their audio.